Elektrobit/ebcl_template/docs/examples/rpi.md

       - multiverse
       - restricted
   # Get Latest Community Tested Package Fixes
-  # This Repository is soley added for one reason:
+  # This Repository is solely added for one reason:
   # The flash-kernel postinstall script will try to execute
   # and write files to memory.
 This will not work in our build env (chroot).
   # flash-kernel will not do this on a system that is running in EFI Mode and